JetXu-LLM/jetxu-llm.github.io/_posts/2025-10-20-beyond-the-diff-llamapreview-catches-critical-bug.md

 I'll be publishing more about the Graph RAG architecture, benchmarks, and a live demo in the coming weeks.
 Follow along if you're interested in the future of code understanding.

-*LlamaPReview is available now at the [GitHub Marketplace](https://github.com/marketplace/llamapreview).
-The Community tier is free forever for open-source projects.*
+*LlamaPReview is available now at the [GitHub Marketplace](https://jetxu-llm.github.io/LlamaPReview-site).
+The Community/Advanced tier is free forever for all repos/open-source projects.*